Zhi0467/Zhi0467.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Zhi's homepage! (last update: May 25, 2024)"
+title: "Welcome to Zhi's homepage! (last updated: May 25, 2024)"
 author_profile: true
 redirect_from:
   - /about/